 Fall gizzard shads are caught in large quantities off the west coast and southern coasts.
 In the fall, gizzard shads are more popular than blue crabs and prawns due to their widely enjoyed flavors.
 The catch in 2013 has also been bountiful, so local and international tourists have been traveling in crowds to fish markets and beaches in areas where the fish is caught.

 ☞ Muchangpo Beach, Boryeong-si, Chungcheongnam-do

 Pine mushrooms are considered the best among the hundreds of types of edible mushrooms in Korea.
 They only thrive on live pine trees and are harvested in autumn.
 Pine mushrooms are referred to as diamonds in the forest for their high nutritional value and efficacy.
-The mushroom is great for preventing adult diseases and protecting the stomach.
+The mushroom is great for preventing geriatric diseases and protecting the stomach.
 More than anything, it is known for its cancer prevention qualities.

 ☞ Bonghwa Songi (Pine Mushroom) Festival

-Persimmon (감), a sweet and healthy dessert
+Persimmon (감): A sweet and healthy dessert